 The proposed use will not create adverse impacts upon any adjoining land use by reason of the character of vehicles or the volume of traffic generated.
 The proposed townhouse use will create lower levels of traffic during peak hours than the current office use, particularly if walkability enhancements are incorporated into the site design.
-Without the required twelve foot (12') sidewalk, the area will be less walkable and more vehicle-centric.

-- e.
+If the subject site does not expand the sidewalk the City's goal for the area becoming more pedestrian and less dependent on vehicles will be hampered. - e.
 Whether the size, scale and massing of proposed buildings are appropriate in relation to the size of the subject property and in relation to the size, scale and massing of adjacent and nearby lots and buildings; and The size, scale and massing of proposed buildings are appropriate in relation to the size, scale and massing of adjacent and nearby lots and buildings as they exist today. - f.
 Whether the proposed plan will adversely affect historic buildings, sites, districts, or archaeological resources.

 The proposed plan will not have an impact on any historic buildings, sites, districts, or archaeological resources.
 The area on the site, which the applicant proposes to develop, is already built upon. - 5.
-Whether public services, public facilities and utilities-including motorized and nonmotorized transportation facilities-are adequate to serve the proposed use; Public services, facilities and utilities are sufficient to the serve the proposed use; however the DVO calls for 12 foot wide sidewalks for public use. - 6.
+Whether public services, public facilities and utilities-including motorized and non-motorized transportation facilities-are adequate to serve the proposed use; Public services, facilities and utilities are sufficient to the serve the proposed use; however the DVO calls for 12 foot wide sidewalks for public use. - 6.
 Whether adequate means of ingress and egress are proposed, with particular reference to non-motorized and motorized traffic safety and convenience, traffic flow and control and emergency vehicle access;